Straven/nikolaj-sarry-blog/content/post/2025/02/tasks-are-not-project-management.md

 ---
-title: "Tasks Are Not Project Management"
+title: 'Tasks Are Not Project Management'
 date: 2025-02-12T16:23:46+02:00
-Description: ""
+Description: "Project management is everywhere.
+Don't believe me?
+In business, everything is a process and a project.
+You just need to look a bit deeper."
 draft: true
-Tags: []
+Tags: ['agile', 'project-management', 'task-management']
-Categories: []
+Categories: ['thoughts-out-loud']
 DisableComments: false
-thumbnail: "images/wallpaper.webp"
+thumbnail: 'images/2025/02/task-management-not-project-management.webp'
 toc: false
 ---